smclacke/CPP/notes/notes.md

 - deserialization is the reverse process, where the byte stream is used to reconstruct the original object

+- the basic mechanisms are to flatten object(s) into a one-dimenstional stream of bits
+- and to turn the bits back into the original object

 **PURE VIRTUAL / ABSTRACT CLASSES WOOOHOOOOOOO** **PURE VIRTUAL / ABSTRACT CLASSES WOOOHOOOOOOO**